ItMightBeKaraoke/kbputils/README.md

     k = kbputils.KBPFile(filename, tolerant_parsing=True)
-    syntax_errors = k.onload_modifications # If you save out the file now, it will correct these immediately errors = k.logicallyValidate() # These may have more than one possible resolutions action_choices = errors[0].propose_solutions(k) # Provide possible solutions for the first error action_choices[0].run() # Run the first solution - note that some actions require extra parameters, listed in a free_params attr
+    syntax_errors = k.onload_modifications # If you save out the file now, it will correct these immediately logic_errors = k.logicallyValidate() # These may have more than one possible resolutions action_choices = errors[0].propose_solutions(k) # Provide possible solutions for the first error
+    action_choices[0].run(k) # Run the first solution - note that some actions require extra parameters, listed in a free_params attr

 ### File update operations